dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/s3-upload/index.md

 #### To Turn In

 - github url to your repo
-- your deployed surge and heroku urls
+- your deployed netlify and heroku urls
 - brief what worked and what didn't

 ###### Additional Readings